ibm-cloud-docs/vpc/fip-create.md

    1. Select **Reserve a new floating IP**.
    1. Enter your geography, region, and zone information.
    1. Provide the details for the floating IP, including its name and resource group.
-   1. Add any tags you want associated with the IP.
+   1. (Optional) Add any tags you want associated with the IP.
+   1. (Optional) Add access management tags to resources to help organize access control relationships.
+The only supported format for access management tags is `key:value`.
+For more information, see [Controlling access to resources by using tags](https://cloud.ibm.com/docs/account?topic=account-access-tags-tutorial).
    1. Select **Reserve**.
 1. After making your selections, click **Save**.